nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/kafka.md

 In addition there is a Dead Letter Queue topic to store Work in failure:
 - `dlq-work`

-Consumer groups are named from the Work Queue name, for instance:
+Consumer groups are named from the Work Queue name, for instance:</br>
-For a Work Queue `elasticSearchIndexing`, the topic will be named `nuxeo-elasticSearchIndexing`, the consumer group `nuxeo-elasticSearchIndexing`
+For a Work Queue `elasticSearchIndexing`:
+  - the topic will be named `nuxeo-elasticSearchIndexing`
+  - the consumer group `nuxeo-elasticSearchIndexing`

 Here is an example to get the lag and latency for the `default` Work Queue:
 ```bash